israt183/ENN_Gust_with_UQ/README.md

 ---

 ## **🔧 Usage**
 The scripts shared here are for reference purposes and can be adapted to work with other datasets by modifying the data preprocessing steps.
 Ensure that your dataset follows a similar structure to the one used in this research [arXiv](https://doi.org/10.48550/arXiv.2502.00300).
-The repository will be updated with datasets used after the work is published.
+The repository will be updated with original datasets after the work is published.
 The required dependencies to run the scripts will also be provided later.

 ## **📜 Citation**
 If you find this repository useful, please cite our preprint :